Team2170/GuardianLib/README.md

 # Galvanized Guardians Library

 A customized library for [Team 2170](https://github.com/Team2170) containing much simplification for our year-to-year robot code.
-Allows us to get up and running quickly at the beginning of the year.
+Allows the team to get up and running quickly at the beginning of the year.

 # How do I use GuardianLib?